jdtsmith/indent-bars/README.md

 The main customization variables are categorized below.
 See the documentation of each variable for more details.

-## Bar color and highlighting
+## Bar colors

+Custom variables for configuring bar color, including rotating depth-based palette:

 - `indent-bars-color`: The main bar color, either a color name or face, from which foreground or background color will be taken.
 Also used to set a `:blend` factor, to blend colors into the frame's background color.
 - `indent-bars-color-by-depth`: How and whether to alter the color of the indent bars by indentation depth.
-Defaults to using the foreground of the `outline-*` faces.
+Defaults to using the foreground of the `outline-*` faces, but many options are possible.

 ## Bar shape and size

+Variables affecting the visual appearance of bars (color aside):

 - `indent-bars-width-frac`: The fractional width of the bar ([0-1], a _fraction_ of a single character's width).
 - `indent-bars-pad-frac`: The fractional padding offset of the bar from the left edge of the character.
 - `indent-bars-pattern`: A string specifying the vertical structure of the bar (space=blank, non-space=filled).
 Scaled to the height of one character.
 - `indent-bars-zigzag`: A fractional left-right *zigzag* to apply to consecutive groups of identical non-space characters in `pattern`.

 ## Current Depth highlighting

+Configuration for highlighting the current indentation bar depth:

 - `indent-bars-highlight-current-depth`: How and whether to highlight the bars at the indentation depth of the current line.
 The current depth bar can change color (including blending with the pre-existing color), as well as structure (size, pad, pattern, zigzag).
 - `indent-bars-highlight-selection-method`: Method used to select which bar is highlighted.
-The default (`'context`) considers surrounding lines for a more natural bar selection.
+The default (`'context`) considers surrounding lines for a more natural selection depth.
 - `indent-bars-depth-update-delay`: Delay in seconds after which depth highlighting occurs.

 ## Bar setup and location

+Configuration variables for bar position and line locations (including on blank lines):

 - `indent-bars-starting-column`: column to use for the first bar.
 Can be set in special modes which start at an unusual fixed offset, or set to 0 to get "column 0" bars.
 - `indent-bars-spacing-override`:  Normally the number of spaces for indentation is automatically discovered from the mode and other variables.
 If that doesn't work for any reason, it can be explicitly set using this variable.
 - `indent-bars-display-on-blank-lines`: Whether to display bars on blank lines.